 This is a dense and rustic plum cake.
 Ground almonds give it texture, honey adds sweetness, and the sourness of the fresh plums balances all.
 Don't expect a spongy cake with some fruit.
 Every flavor in this recipe owns its place.

-Prepare the plums
+Core the plums

-Kitchen notes
+Kitchen Notes

-- Organization: read the recipe first and make sure you have ingredients at the right temperatures, equipment needed, and enough workspace.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-Use a thermometer inside the oven (like the OXO oven thermometer) to check that the temperature is right.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

 - Plums: I love red plums, but any type you like will work.
 Use firm ones, not soft overripen ones as they don't cut well or hold their shape.